proxied-mail/laravel-receive-email/README.md

 # ProxiedMail Client | Receive email via webhook Laravel

-ProxiedMail AB Test :construction_worker_woman: is a simple package for base library to create proxy-emails and receive webhooks or simply browse emails list.
+ProxiedMail  :construction_worker_woman: is a simple package for the base library to create proxy emails and receive webhooks or simply browse email list.
-You can find base PHP library in https://github.com/proxied-mail/proxiedmail-php-client
+You can find the base PHP library at https://github.com/proxied-mail/proxiedmail-php-client

 You're welcome to [visit the docs](http://docs.proxiedmail.com/).

-# What is the ProxiedMail ?
+# What is the ProxiedMail?

 [ProxiedMail](https://proxiedmail.com) is a tool that brings the email experience to a new level because it was built around the privacy first concept that enhances using a unique email each time which makes it a second password, but also allows you more control over your correspondence.
 Additionally, it gives you the advantage of moving to another email provider just in a few seconds.